 There are a couple main reasons why this was an easy decision for me.

 I've been using Markdown to write my articles for awhile, using a EE plugin while I was still on the CMS.
 This makes it even easier as Markdown is the native writing language for Jekyll.
 It's by far my favorite way to write for the web.

 Because there is no front-end framework, I can do whatever the hell I want.
 I want this blog to be my breakable sandbox that I can play around with fun ideas without worrying about conflicts.
 All of the CSS and JS on this site comes custom from me (for better or worse).

-I wrote an article for the fantastic Smashing Magazine that delves into the basics of polygonal modeling and bridging into modeling on the web with ThreeJS.
+I was happy to write an article for the fantastic Smashing Magazine that describes basics of polygonal modeling as well as modeling on the web with ThreeJS.

 The Flexible Boxes (or Flexbox) specification in CSS3 is one of the newest solutions for making the development of responsive layouts easier and much more sane.
 The goal of the specification is to accomodate websites on a variety of screen sizes and resolutions, and be able to maintain structural integrity through switching between portrait and landscape modes, or other changes that may be out of the developer's control.

 After cloning an old project from Github onto a new computer, I started the local server only to receive this error:

 After finally transitioning away from using Codekit for my workflow and deciding on Gulp over Grunt for my task running due to its modularity and easy of use.
 I really love it so far, but as with any change in workflow there's always bound to be some kinks.